MedPath

 NameTimeMethod

-Total opioid use will be measured in oral morphine milligram equivalents (MME).
+Opioid use will be quantified from prescription records in the electronic medical record (EMR) and converted into morphine milligram equivalents (MME).
 This will assess whether intraoperative ketamine reduces opioid requirements compared to the control group.

 Trial Locations